File Organization in DBMS

 2. Heap File Organization in DBMS

-Heap file organization in DBMS is the most flexible way of storing data.
+Heap file arrangement in DBMS is the most flexible way of storing data.
 In this method, there is no specific order to store the record.
 Records are added wherever there is free space in the file.
 When a new record is added, the DBMS looks for a space in the file and stores the data.
 This makes the insertion very quick, but the searching process is very slow as the system has to look through all the records to find the desired location.

-Heap File Organization in DBMS
+Heap File Method

 As you can see, there is no ordering of the records.
 Once the data block is full, the next record is stored in the new data block